Bear hunting: Hunting dogs

-In his book Hunting the Grisly and Other Sketches, Theodore Roosevelt wrote that though small terriers could be used against bear, they usually only worked against bear which had never had the experience of being hunted before.
-The terriers would irritate and distract the bear with their yapping as the hunter creeped unnoticed.
+In his book Hunting the Grisly and Other Sketches, Theodore Roosevelt wrote that though small terriers could be used against bears, they usually only worked against bears which had never had the experience of being hunted before.
+The terriers would irritate and distract the bear with their yapping as the hunter crept up unnoticed.
 However, once the bear would notice the hunter, it would immediately ignore the dogs and retreat.